 San Francisco, CA, 7/2019-present

 Senior API Technical Writer Consultant @ Chronicled Inc

 Wrote documentation for the MediLedger platform, a suite of blockchain-based pharmaceutical industry technology solutions.
 Provided detailed product technical design feedback.

 San Francisco, CA, 1/2019-present

 Senior API Technical Writer Consultant and API Design Consultant @ Paxata Inc

 Wrote API documentation for RESTful web service APIs that control data manipulation and data preparation at a massive distributed scale.
-The project involved Apache Hadoop, HDFS connection configuration, REST/RESTful APIs, Cloud deployment with multi-tenant configuration, MongoDB, Git, and Paxata Server.
-Wrote new content for the separate Installation Guide, including documenting new features related to Kerberos authentication, which provides mutual authentication using symmetric key cryptography.
-Wrote significant amounts of contextual online help text that appears in the user interface.
+The product uses Apache Hadoop, HDFS, REST/RESTful APIs, Cloud deployment, multi-tenant configuration, MongoDB, Git, Paxata Server, and more.
+Wrote technical Installation Guide, including Apache Spark, YARN, Kerberos authentication, symmetric key cryptography, and Hadoop/HDFS.
+Wrote two Administration books.
+Wrote an Upgrade Guide.
+Wrote significant amounts of online help text.
+Wrote two confidential API-level books for programmers which were available only to special strategic partners.
 Provided product feedback and consulted on API design.

 Senior API Technical Writer Consultant @ Guidewire Software